sylhare/sylhare.github.io/_posts/2018-07-01-Open-SSH-Mysteries.md

 ### With ssh-copy-id

-To add yourself to a host as an authorized remote user `ssh-copy-id root@desktopY` There is a daemon called `ssh-agent` that makes a copy of the private key to facilitate the ssh connexion.
+To add yourself to a host as an authorized remote user `ssh-copy-id root@desktopY` There is a daemon called `ssh-agent` that makes a copy of the private key to facilitate the ssh connection.

 ### Using authorized_keys